-A dedicated member of the developer community, Jeff regularly travels to speak on both technical and business-oriented topics.
-He is co-owner of Arana Software and an ASPInsider, was a lead organizer of Dev Up Conference for seven years, and now enjoys the honor of serving on the board of directors for the Kansas City Developer Conference.
+A dedicated member of the developer community, Jeff travels internationally to speak on both technical and business-oriented topics.
+He is co-owner of Arana Software and a Microsoft MVP, was a lead organizer of Dev Up Conference for seven years, and now enjoys serving on the board of directors for the Kansas City Developer Conference.

 Bio coming soon...

 I am a 25 year software development and technology professional living in Huntersville, NC.
 My experience includes the design and development of small to enterprise class applications.
 For the last 10 years, I have focused on web based applications and that is where my passion lives.
 I have a great deal of experience but I do like to explore new technologies, tools, and techniques to help create better software.

 Currently, I'm the president and founder of New Oak Software, LLC.
 New Oak Software, LLC is a software development firm that creates software products in the area of personal financial management and business administration.
 Our firm also provides software development consulting, software development management, and product development (coding) to assist our clients in meeting their business objectives.

 I am also a Tech Lead and member of a highly skilled development team at Logical Advantage in Charlotte, NC delivering software solutions utilizing the following technologies: